 values in the society?

-1998 Ron Paul 46:15 We cannot get rid of teenage illegitimacy
+You know, we cant get rid of teenage illegitimacy

 by writing a national law

 against teenage pregnancy.
-We are not
+And were not

 of drug usage, teenage drug usage, by